 This stop at The Shed is truly one that won’t be forgotten by us and we think anyone would enjoy a visit.
 It’s worth the drive!

-The Shed is located in Warroad, MN along the MN/Canadian Border.
+The Shed in Warroad, MN clos to the MN/Canadian Border.

 From Mankato, MN to Warroad, MN – 404 miles | 7 hours